szkjn/web/README.md

-# Front-end Portfolio
+# Web Development Portfolio

 ![front-portfolio](https://user-images.githubusercontent.com/84317349/138428936-d21249b8-5ca8-436b-afba-47448c62e21a.png)

 Those projects were implemented during the first semester of Epitech Coding Academy course.
-In each of them, I was in charge of the UI/UX design (Bootstrap 5, tailwind) + some backend implementation.
+In each of them, I was in charge of the UI/UX design (Vue, Bootstrap 5, tailwind) + some backend implementation (Laravel).

 ### 1. [treebay](/front-end/treebay)
 Free ads website implemented with Laravel and designed with Tailwind.